heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

 The first policy explicitly denies access when the user's dataScope is null, undefined, or an empty array.
 This handles the case of users like pat who have no assigned sections.

 The second policy permits access for all other cases and attaches an obligation.
-The obligation uses the mongoQueryManipulation type and constructs an MQL condition that filters documents by their category field.
+The obligation uses the mongoQueryRewriting type and constructs an MQL condition that filters documents by their category field.
 The $in operator matches any document whose category appears in the user's dataScope array.

 ## Using the Demo